Discover the career path of Maria Shriver, from the first major opportunity to industry-changing achievements.

 In August 2003, Maria Shriver took an unpaid leave of absence from NBC News when her husband became a candidate in the 2003 California gubernatorial recall election.

-On February 3, 2004, Maria Shriver asked to be "relieved of [her] duties at NBC News," citing concerns the network had over the conflict of interest between her role as a journalist and her status as the First Lady of California.
+On February 3, 2004, Maria Shriver asked to be relieved of her duties at NBC News due to potential conflicts of interest arising from her role as First Lady of California.

-In 2004, Maria Shriver created The Minerva Awards to honor and reward "remarkable California women" who have changed their communities, their state, their country and the world.
+In 2004, Maria Shriver created The Minerva Awards to honor and reward "remarkable California women".

 In 2004, Maria Shriver left NBC News to focus on her role as First Lady of California.